-Whitney Gibson is a partner in the Vorys Cincinnati office and is the leader of the firm’s internet crises group.
+Whitney Gibson is a partner in the Vorys Cincinnati office and is the leader of the firm’s internet defamation group.
 The group has worked on hundreds of internet related cases from across the country and develops unique solutions for companies that are being damaged or attacked online.

 Whitney frequently litigates complex bet-the-company internet cases.
 These types of cases include online reputation attacks, competitor false review schemes, misleading online marketing, unauthorized online sales, public disclosure of private facts and online trademark abuse.
 Because of his success, several credible and well known online reputation management, public relations and cyber investigation companies around the world now frequently recommend the Vorys internet defamation group for difficult internet cases.
 In addition, according to Law360, the Vorys internet defamation group has “been on the leading edge” of addressing internet defamation.

 Whitney has developed a wide variety of cost-effective tactics and strategies to identify anonymous attackers, remove damaging content from complaint and review websites, obtain successful results via litigation, and recover substantial sums of money through settlement or court order and collection.
 To learn more about the types of cases that Whitney and the Vorys internet defamation team have worked on, click here.